nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 ## Reserved words

-In Java, some words are reserved to represent some meaning or functionality, such type of words are called reserved words.
+In Java, some words are reserved to represent some meaning or functionality;
+such a type of words is called reserved words.

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%